Catty (singer): Career

 In 2016, Hopkins began her professional music career in the musical duo Dusky Grey, alongside Gethin Williams.
 The pair lived within 20 minutes of each other in Wales, but met each other on Facebook and began performing together.
 They were signed to Warner Records and began releasing music together, as well as releasing their own solo projects.
 In 2018, her song "9" received airplay from BBC Radio Cymru.
 Since the COVID-19 pandemic, they have each solely worked on their own projects due to being dropped by the label.
 In 2021, she released her debut single under the stage name CATTY.
 Released in April 2021, "Bella Donna" was described by Lock magazine as "a super sleek cut that hooks you in with its badass bass thuds and sublime vocals".
 The title was inspired by the 1981 album by Stevie Nicks.
 Whilst releasing music, she has worked as a waitress and barista to raise funds, which she has stated that she is not ashamed of as an independent artist.

 CATTY continued releasing various singles, including "Maybe All the Rumours Are True", which was played on BBC Radio 1's Future Pop show.
 In 2024, she released the song "I Dated a Monster", which interpolates "Monster" by the Automatic.
-As well as other singles, the song was included on her debut extended play (EP), Healing Out of Spite, released in July 2024.
+As well as other singles, the song was included on her debut extended play (EP), Healing Out of Spite (2024).
 The single of the same name became CATTY's first to chart, reaching number 77 on the Official Singles Chart in the UK.
 Also in July 2024, Catty supported Stevie Nicks at BST Hyde Park.
 With no label or agent, only herself and her manager, the pair emailed numerous contacts to attain Catty the gig, to no avail.
 Eventually, after sending the booking agent a voice note on Instagram, she was booked for the festival.
 That same year, she was also the opening act for Dylan and Beth McCarthy.

 In May 2025, CATTY released the song "Joyride", described as "sapphic soundtrack of the summer" by Diva.
-She wrote the song partly due to a Twitter bet, that she could not write a love song, wanting to prove that she could.
-The song was accompanied by a music video described as a sapphic twist on Thelma and Louise, starring CATTY and her girlfriend, Amy Spalding.
-The music video was a hard launch for the two's relationship, and they celebrated their one year anniversary in the summer of 2025.
-Joyride was followed by the track "Prized Possession".
+She wrote the song partly due to a Twitter bet that she could not write a love song, wanting to prove that she could.
+The song was accompanied by a music video described as a sapphic twist on Thelma & Louise, starring CATTY and her girlfriend, Spalding.
+It was followed by the track "Prized Possession".
 CATTY then released the song "4am (Back in His Bed)", written about a woman who was using her as a "little play thing" during a rocky patch with her boyfriend.
-The songs will all be featured on her six-track second EP, Bracing for Impact, inspired by her relationship with Spalding.
+The songs were all featured on her six-track second EP, Bracing for Impact..
+The EP also featured songs "Bracing For Impact" and TikTok sensation "Man on the Run".
+In 2026, CATTY released "Pavlov's Dog" - an upcoming single from her new EP.